 Laser hair removal takes a different approach by removing the follicles before they can trigger inflammation.
 This preventive strategy reduces flares rather than just treating them after they occur.

-Multiple medical studies have examined laser hair removal as HS treatment.
+Multiple medical studies have examined laser hair removal as an HS treatment.
 The results consistently show significant improvement in flare frequency and severity.

 Research in Dermatologic Surgery showed that Nd:YAG laser treatment specifically helped HS patients.
 The longer wavelength safely treats skin of all tones while effectively disabling follicles.